sindung/test09/backend/test-rest-server/readme.rst

 ***********
 Update data
 ***********
-to update data, you can use "POST", "PUT" or "PATCH" method with id
+to update data, you can use "POST", "PUT" or "PATCH" method with *id* required

 .. code-block:: javascript